Processes and Policies

 What if our lab has achievements that are not covered by these metrics?

-Many labs have operations and objectives that are not covered by the metrics we report to USAID.
-We encourage all labs to create their own metrics in addition to those that we collect for USAID, and record them in a separate spreadsheet of your own design.
+Many labs have operations and objectives that are not covered by the metrics we collect.
+We encourage all labs to create their own metrics in addition to those that we collect, and record them in a separate spreadsheet of your own design.
 You may structure it in a different way that works for you.

 The goal is for you to be able to measure your own progress and success, and additionally to be able to share these metrics with your stakeholders.
-If you do this, please send us your lab’s personal spreadsheet when you report your USAID metrics.
-We would still love to be able to share these successes with the LISA 2020 network.
+If you do this, please send us your lab’s personal spreadsheet when you report your network metrics.
+We would still love to be able to share these successes with the LISA 2020 Global Network.
 If you would like help designing these spreadsheets, please contact Kim Love at kim@krloveqcc.com.
-She is the LISA 2020 MEL (Measurement, Evaluation and Learning) Specialist.
-This is part of the technical assistance that the LISA 2020 Network is intended to provide.
+She is the Vice President for Monitoring and Evaluation.

-You are also welcome to provide us with a narrative describing your lab’s successes in addition to the USAID spreadsheet.
-Programs that are working directly on USAID funded activities (the original three labs, plus teach fund awardees) are required to do this each quarter, though this has looked different depending on the lab’s activities that quarter.
+You are also welcome to provide us with a narrative describing your lab’s successes in addition to the metrics spreadsheet.

 Who do we ask if we have questions?